crate mould,turnover box mould

 There are numerous advantages to using a hot runner system to make crate mould instead of a cold runner crate mould.
 A selection of the most obvious ones is listed below:

 - There is no runner system to be removed from the mould.

 - With no cold runner to be cooled, there is a shorter cycle time.

 - Crate Mould opening stroke is reduced.

-- Cost of storing and regrinding runners is eliminated.
+- The cost of storing and regrinding runners is eliminated.

-- Risk of material contamination is lower as no reground material is used.
+- The risk of material contamination is lower as no reground material is used.

 - Gates may be balanced more easily.

 - Hot runner diameters can be larger than cold runners; thus, lower injection pressures may be used.

 - Cooling times are reduced.